lintosunny/AI-ML-Engieer-Handbook-2025/01-computer-science-fundamentals/README.md

 Lossy compression algorithms reduce the size of files by discarding the less important information in a file, which can significantly reduce file size but also affect file quality.

+# Unit 2: The Internet
+The Internet is a global network of computing devices communicating with each other in some way, whether they're sending emails, downloading files, or sharing websites.
+It is an open network and rules are known as **protocols.** To create a global network of computing devices, we need:
+* Wires & wireless: Physical connections between devices, plus protocols for converting electromagnetic signals into binary data.
+* IP: A protocol that uniquely identify devices using IP addresses and provides a routing strategy to send data to a destination IP address.
+* TCP/UDP: Protocols that can transport packets of data from one device to another and check for errors along the way.
+* TLS: A secure protocol for sending encrypted data so that attackers can't view private information.
+* HTTP & DNS: The protocols powering the World Wide Web, what the browser uses every time you load a webpage.

+## Network
+A computer network is any group of interconnected devices capable of sending or receiving data.
+* Local Area Network (LAN): Network covers limited area like house or school.
+* Wide Area Network (WAN): Extend over a large geographic area and is composed of many LAN's.
+* Data Center Network (DCN): used in data centers where data must be exchanged with very little delay.